ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

         device=device,
     )

-Since there may also be multiple heliostats in one group, we need to make sure the results from all heliostats are considered in this bitmap:
+Since there may also be multiple heliostats in one group, we need to make sure the results from all heliostats are considered in the combined bitmap:

 .. code-block::

     combined_bitmaps_per_target = combined_bitmaps_per_target + bitmaps_per_target

-All heliostats in this example are aimed at the same target area, called the ``multi_focus_tower``, this is the first target area in this scenario.
-This means all bitmaps in the ``combined_bitmaps_per_target`` tensor are empty, except the ones in index 0 (only those will be plotted from now on).
+All heliostats in this example aim at the first target area in the scenario, called the ``multi_focus_tower``.
+As a result, all bitmaps in the ``combined_bitmaps_per_target`` tensor are empty, except the ones at index 0 plotted below:

 .. list-table:: Bitmaps per target area (on the ``multi_focus_tower``)
    :widths: 33 33 33